 For many people with dilated cardiomyopathy, heart failure is mild or moderate.
 Symptoms can often be treated.
 In some people with heart failure, the power of the heart becomes very low and then the symptoms become severe.

-Symptoms of heart failure are mainly due to fluid building up in tissues of the lungs and body.
+Symptoms of heart failure are mainly due to fluid building up in the lungs and body.
 This happens because your heart does not pump effectively.
 Symptoms include the following:

 - Shortness of breath.
 In mild cases, you may only become breathless when you exert yourself.
 For example, when you walk up a hill.
 With more severe heart failure, you may become breathless whilst resting or lying flat.

-- Fluid retention in the legs.
-Fluid retention in the body mainly affects the legs, due to the effect of gravity.
+- Increased fluid in the legs.
+The build up (retention) of extra fluid in the body is called oedema.
+It usually mainly affects the legs due to the effect of gravity.
 At first, you may notice some swelling of your feet at the end of the day.
 In time the swelling may gradually affect the lower parts of the legs.
 It may go higher if it is not treated.
 For many people there is a gradual build-up of fluid.
 You may not have any fluid retention in your feet or legs with mild heart failure.

 - Tiredness.
 This can be very variable.
 You may find that constant tiredness is the worst symptom you have.